 Musical Instrument Tuition during school hours is an exception and charges may be made for

 vocal or instrument tuition provided that the tuition is provided at the request of the pupil’s parent and is not part of the national curriculum or the KS2 instrumental and vocal tuition programme.
 No charge may be made for a pupil who is looked after by a local authority.
-The charges for these lessons will be set down in a contract between the private music teacher and the parent.
-The academy itself will not charge for this activity.
+The charges for these lessons will be agreed annually by the Trust and/or the private music teacher.

 Activities during school hours not run by the academy or the LA: When organisation acting independently of the academy or LA arranges an activity to take place during school hours and parents want their children to join the activity, such organisations may charge parents.
 Parents must then ask the school to agree to their children being absent, just as they would if they wanted to take their children out of school for a family holiday.